tsurdilo/my-temporal-dockercompose/README.md

 ## Extra
 Here are some extra configurations, try them out and please report any errors.

+## Dual Visibility

+Dual visibility allows you to configure a secondary visibility store.
+One use case of having dual visibility is if you need to migrate from one store to another or switch to secondary store in case of failures on primary one.
+This is typically what you want to do in a production env.

+In this sample we set up dual visibility for our SQL visibility setup (Postgres).
+Please note that we set this up on the same db instance.
+This demo uses a single postgres to set up all dbs, primary, visibility, and secondary visibility.
+For a prod env you might want to separate these to 3 completely separate envs (recommended).

+The key dynamic config setting for dual visibility is to enable writes to both primary and secondary vis:

+      system.secondaryVisibilityWritingMode:
+        - value: "dual"
+          constraints: {}
+      system.enableReadFromSecondaryVisibility:
+        - value: false
+          constraints: {}

+This sets up Temporal to write visibility data to both primary and secondary vis stores.
+Let's say you run into issues on this primary store, via dynamic config again you can switch read to secondary

+      system.enableReadFromSecondaryVisibility:
+        - value: true
+          constraints: {}

+If you experience complete outage of primary vis store, you can change your static config as needed and then again look at your dynamic config to write to primary and-or secondary as again needed.

 ## Multi Cluster Replication Setup